Shatur/neovim-cmake/README.md

 }
 ```

-Usually you don't need to edit it manually, you can set its values using the `:CMake <command>` commands.
+Usually you don't need to edit it manually, you can set its values using the `:CMake <subcommand>` commands.

 ### CodeLLDB DAP configuration example